What is a Stress Perspective?

 These are two very different scientific frameworks.
 One is referred to as linear, the other is referred to as nonlinear.
 The former is direct, the latter is indirect.

 Stress is not just a bad thing that happens.
 Stress, more importantly, is about information from the environment.
-Stress can create a shift in programmed responses.
+Stress can create a shift in programmed responses, shifting responses up or down, or turning to alternative adaptive processes to make up for or protect from the stress.
 Programming can become problematic if the messages and responses do not represent the actual environment (Boersma).

 Different people, both consciously and unconsciously, handle stress differently.
 Consciously we can learn to cope and use our grit to handle stress.
 Unconsciously we have a myriad of chemical messengers, proteins and inflammation strategies that come into play.
 Different temperaments, as defined by Helen Fisher, handle stress differently because of their neurobiology.
-These are genetic influences that push outcomes and make some environmental influences on certain people more stressful than others.
+These are genetic influences that push outcomes and make environmental influences more stressful to some than others.

 Let’s look at an Example:

 Smoking causes lung cancer (ACS).

 Smoking has a direct effect damaging the cells of lung tissue that create cancer.
-That is a very simple direct straight-line cause to effect, 80% of the time this is the cause.
+That is a direct straight-line cause to effect.

 From a Stress Perspective not only does smoking have a direct effect but many indirect effects related to oxidative stress (Kakehashi et al. 2013).
 What is stressful depends on many variables.